Typically Offered: Each Fall semester.

 Description: The objective of the course is to provide a solid understanding of the basic requirements for horse care in a variety of settings based on the behavioral, anatomical, physiological and health considerations of equine animals.
 Optional field trips are offered and the students are encouraged to volunteer at equine events.
 There is extensive use of audio visual aids in the lectures.
-The course is appropriate for both novice and experienced horse enthusiasts, and is open to continuing education students through the Office of Continuing Education for Continuing Education credit.
+The course is appropriate for both novice and experienced horse enthusiasts.

 Examinations: Final grades will be based the average of (all weighted equally): 4 quizzes (average of three best grades), Midterm Exam, Final Exam and a Term Paper.
 All quizzes and examinations are short answer, fill in the blank with limited use of multiple choice.
 The term paper is a 5-6 page description of how the student would manage a horse farm given a scenario provided at the beginning of the course (it changes each year).